Music at NC State

 Enroll in a Music Course

-The Department of Performing Arts & Technology is committed to providing broad-based educational opportunities for NC State students through a variety of music and dance experiences and introductory and upper-level courses.
+The Department of Performing Arts and Technology is committed to providing broad-based educational opportunities for NC State students through a variety of music and dance experiences and introductory and upper-level courses.
 Department faculty seek to assist students in developing insights, skills, and the capacity to perceive and respond to music and dance in its historical and cultural contexts.

 Enroll in a music course and expand your knowledge and understanding of the art form while you satisfy various GEP Requirements.
 Explore your options in the NC State course catalog.
 Our two music minors are designed for qualified undergraduate students who wish to pursue a more extensive study of music.